Teach Philosophy 101

 -

-Students (especially less mature students) tend to lose interest after a fairly short period of time.
+Students tend to lose interest after a fairly short period of time.

 -

-Lectures can play into the "dualist" mentality of immature students, that learning is about getting accurate information from the instructor and being able to repeat it.
+Lectures can play into the misguided belief (especially for a subject like philosophy) that learning is about getting "facts" from the instructor and being able to repeat it.

 -